Indication of a p-$\phi$ bound state from a correlation function analysis

 where the dependence from the free $(\beta,\gamma)$ parameters is explicitly indicated.
 The weight of each spin contribution is provided by the corresponding spin multiplicity.
 The spin 3/2 contribution is fixed by the HAL QCD prediction, while in order to constrain the spin 1/2 contribution, a minimum $\chi^2$ study is performed by varying the $\beta$ and $\gamma$ parameters of the complex potential given by Eq.~(\ref{eq:s12}).
 To obtain the wave function that fulfills the outgoing boundary condition of the complex optical potential, the complex conjugate of $V_\mathrm{N\phi}(r)$ is used when solving the Schr\"odinger equation (for more details see Appendix A in~\cite{Kamiya:2022thy}).
-For each $\beta$ and $\gamma$ combination the $C_{1/2}^{(\beta,\gamma)}(k^*)$ correlation function is computed and $C_{\rm model}(k^*)$ is compared to the data.
+For each $\beta$ and $\gamma$ combination the $C_{1/2}^{(\beta,\gamma)}(k^*)$ correlation function is computed and $C_{\rm model}^{(\beta,\gamma)}(k^*)$ is compared to the data.
 The $\chi^2$ is defined as

 where $N=5$ is the number of data points in the femtoscopic region $k^* < 200$ MeV/$c$, and $ \sigma_{\rm data}(k_j^*) $ is the uncertainty of the $j$-th ALICE data point.
 The $\chi^2$ distribution obtained considering only the statistical uncertainties of the measured correlation function is shown in Fig.~\ref{fig:phasespace}.
-The step-size for both $\beta$ and $\gamma$ is 0.2 and the red lines correspond to the 1-,2- and 3-$\sigma$ contours for the ($\beta,\gamma$) parameters with respect to the minimum $\chi^2$.
+The step-size for $\beta$ is 0.1 and for $\gamma$ 0.2.
+The red lines correspond to the 1-,2- and 3-$\sigma$ contours for the ($\beta,\gamma$) parameters with respect to the minimum $\chi^2$ and the green dashed line shows the 99\% CI..

 The systematic uncertainty on the $^2S_{1/2}$ potential parameters is obtained from varying the source radius $r_{G}$ as well as the lattice potential within its uncertainties (statistical errors as well as systematic errors from Euclidean time dependence $t/a=12,13,14$ in the $^4S_{3/2}$ channel~\cite{Lyu_Nphi_PRD2022}), the upper limit of the $\chi^2$ evaluation interval by $\pm 50$ MeV/$c$, which changes the number of degrees of freedom by $\pm 1$.
 For each variation the best-fitting $\beta$ and $\gamma$ values are extracted and the systematic errors are obtained from the width of the resulting parameter distributions.